Optimize your ROI with SaaS marketing metrics: key indicators that measure the effectiveness of your marketing efforts in driving business growth.

 By calculating revenue churn, you get a complete picture of how many customers are leaving and the value they bring to (or take from) your business.
 (Image: Adobe)

-So by calculating revenue churn, you get a complete picture of how many customers are leaving and the value they bring to (or take from) your business.
-Then you can take this information and look into why your top customers are leaving and how to keep them engaged (or refocus on another target audience, if they’re not the right fit).
+Then, you can take this information and look into why your top customers are leaving and how to keep them engaged (or refocus on another target audience if they’re not the right fit).

 12. Customer engagement